-Fortigate is one of the best hardware device which can do lot of things in firewall, network security, internet proxy, VPN and more.
-You can find more information about their products, features and more technical details here in official site.
+Fortigate is one of the best network security hardware devices which can do a lot of things in the firewall, network security, internet proxy, VPN and more.
+You can find more information about their products, features, and technical details here at the official site.

-Change Switch Mode to Interface Mode in Fortigate FortiOS 5 and 5.2
+Change Switch Mode to Interface Mode in Fortigate FortiOS 7.2, 7.x & 6.x

-2) Change the mode from Switch mode to interface mode
+- Change the mode from Switch to Interface.

 1) Prerequisites to change the mode

-You must disable DHCP service on the Fortigate device and remove the any policies related to internal interface.
+You must disable the DHCP service on the FortiGate device and remove any policies attached to the hardware switch interface.

-Below is the Fortigate device 80C in switch mode.
-All interfaces are combined together as single ‘internal’ interface.
-In this case, we can’t have different settings (IPs, policies etc) for every port in this device.
+Here is a Fortigate device 80C which is in switch mode.
+All interfaces are combined together as a single ‘internal’ interface.
+In this case, we can’t have different settings (IPs, policies, etc.) for every LAN port in this device.

-a) To remove DHCP, click on the ‘internal’ and press edit.
-Deselect the check box of DHCP server as shown below.
+a) To remove DHCP, double click on the ‘internal’ and press edit.
+Deselect the checkbox of the DHCP server as shown below.

-b) Remove any policies which are related to ‘internal’ port, normally you will find only one policy.
+b) Remove any policies which are related to the ‘internal’ port (or the hardware switch), and normally you will find only one policy.

-2) Changing from Switch mode to interface mode.
+2) Changing from Switch mode to interface mode (in CLI)

-Login with default default credentials which username is admin and no password.
+Login with the default credentials, the username is admin and no password.

 config system global set internal-switch-mode interface end

 Once the device is rebooted, it will not have any network settings.
-Therefore, we must configure IP address and allowed access (http or https) to a particular network port which can be accessed through network cable and internet browser later.
+Therefore, we must configure an IP address and allow access (HTTP or HTTPS) to a particular network port that can be accessed through a network cable and web browser later.

-Once you have completed prerequisites to change the mode, you can go to System->Network->Interfaces, then Right Click on the Internal Interface to change mode.
-The option will be disabled if you have some policies and DHCP servers related to it.
+Once you have completed the prerequisites to change the mode, you can go to System->Network->Interfaces, then right-click on the internal interface to change mode.
+The option will appear disabled if still some policies and DHCP services are active on these ports.

-Even after you have changed the mode from switch mode to interface CLI or GUI web interface, one the device is rebooted you need to configure the next step by command line interface only.
-Follow the step 3 to allow specific access so the device can be accessed from https or http.
+Even after you changed the mode through CLI or GUI web interface and rebooted the device, you need to configure the next step by command-line interface only.

 3) Configure the network and allow access to a network port

-Earlier we have changed switch port mode to interface mode.
-Now the device will have n number of individual network ports which can have individual settings and policies.
-After changing the mode, these ports will not have any settings, even no default IP address.
-Use the same CLI to configure IP and allow http or https access to a particular network port so that can be accessed via network.
+Earlier we changed the switch port to interface mode.
+Now the device will have n number of individual network ports that can have different settings and policies.
+After changing the mode, these ports will not have any settings including the management IP address.
+Use the same CLI to configure IP and allow HTTP or HTTPS access to a particular network port.

-By above steps you should be able to change your Fortigate device from switch mode to interface mode in FortiOS 5 and 5.2 with CLI.
+By the above steps, you should be able to change your Fortigate device from switch mode to interface mode in FortiOS 7.x and 6.x with CLI and GUI.
 This will enable you to have separate settings and configurations for every network port.